Faculty members in Applied Health Sciences are available to comment on various aspects of the COVID-19 pandemic, including:

 Sue Horton, University Research Chair and professor of Health Economics in the School of Public Health and Health Systems.
 She studies the economic effects of health issues, both for high income and low- and middle-income countries, but has commented on other aspects of the disease as well.

 Peter Hall, professor in the School of Public Health and Health Systems.
-He has provided tangible behavioural steps we can take with the virus, and has also been interviewed about fear and anxiety around the pandemic.
+He can discuss behavioural aspects of COVID-19 prevention on the individual level.

 Zahid Butt, professor in the School of Public Health and Health Systems.
 He can comment on pandemic preparedness and public health responses to COVID-19 in developed and developing countries.
 He can also discuss how underlying health conditions could impact individual responses to the COVID-19 infection.